In this post, we feature a comprehensive article explaining what is Spring Boot.

 6.1 What is MicroService and why we use it?

 Microservices are based on loosely coupled architecture principles.
 The principle is related to designing microservices with lesser dependencies with other components in the application.
 Microservices based application has more than one unit.
 API gateway is used for authentication of microservices.
 Microservice is highly testable and maintainable.
 Each service is independently deployable.
 They improve productivity as each microservice can be developed by lesser engineers.
 Every microservice can be working with different data stores.
 Microservices based application has advantages such as continuous delivery and deployment, smaller units, improved fault isolation, and flexibility in choosing a tech stack for a microservice.

 Spring Boot a framework of choice.
 In this section let us see some pitfalls of this framework.

 - We may not need all the dependencies introduced by stater POM always.
 This will increase the application binary size.

-- Larger the application, more the startup time.
+- Larger the application, the more the startup time.
 This might cause problems in a serverless environment.

 - Dependencies increase the use of reflection.
 This might create a memory footprint to often resulting in failures with Out Of Memory.

 spring-boot-actuator provides production-ready monitoring features.
 By adding the dependency